Bambam320/DnD-Battle-Arena/README.md

   end
 ```

 The last button is the "Update This Character" button which is a link that renders ```<UpdateCharacter>```.
-That provides a form to update the character and passes the characters id as a prop.
+That provides a form to update the character and passes the character's id as a prop.

 ```js
       <Button component={Link} to={`/characters/${char_id}/edit`} style={{ borderRadius: 5, backgroundColor: "#21b6ae", color: "white", padding: "10px 20px", fontSize: "11px", fontWeight: "bold" }}>